daveabrock/daveabrock.github.io/_posts/2020-11-22-blast-off-blazor-service-dependencies.markdown

 }
 ```

-If you run the app, you should see no changes—we didn't have to modify the markup at all—but we've made our lives a lot easier and now testing should be a snapflexibility as we add to our project).
+If you run the app, you should see no changes—we didn't have to modify the markup at all—but we've made our lives a lot easier and now testing should be a snap as we add to our project).

 # Test our component